ashbshaw/About-Ashley-Basic-Bio-Page/README.md

-# About_Ashley
+# About-Ashley-Basic-Bio-Page

-Ashley Shaw's Bio Page
+Ashley Shaw's Student Bio Page (no bells and whistles)

 This is my bio page for class assignments.
 View it here: https://ashbshaw.github.io/About_Ashley/